A Systematic Analysis of Hybrid Linear Attention: Empirical Study

 \subsection{Impact of the Linear-to-Full Attention Ratio}

 We examine how the linear-to-full attention ratio affects language modeling and recall performance.
-Figure \ref{fig:trend-graph} illustrates the contrasting behavior of these two capabilities across different architectures and ratios.
-The left panel shows that language modeling performance remains largely flat across all ratio configurations.
+Figure \ref{fig:trend-graph} shows the behavior of these two capabilities across different architectures and ratios.
+On the left panel, language modeling performance remains largely flat across all ratio configurations.
 Most architectures cluster around 0.55-0.57 average LM score, with minimal variation.
+A tabular version of both graphs can be found in Appendix \ref{sec:TableRatioResults}

 The right panel reveals a markedly different pattern for recall performance.
-All architectures show a clear upward trend as the proportion of full-attention layers increases.
+All architectures show an upward trend as the proportion of full-attention layers increases.
 Performance rises from pure linear configurations (around 0.1-0.35 RULER score) toward the full-attention baseline (dashed line at approximately 0.42).
 Notably, most architectures approach or exceed this baseline at the 3:1 ratio, with some like DeltaNet and Gated-DeltaNet achieving their peak recall performance at this configuration.
 This trend demonstrates that recall capability benefits substantially from increased full-attention allocation, unlike language modeling performance.
-The reason behind this recall trend is likely because of the near infinite hidden state inherent in the KV cache.
-With more full attention layers present, hybrid models perform better in recall tasks.
+This trend is likely driven by the effectively unbounded hidden state provided by the KV cache.
+As the number of full attention layers increases, hybrid models will tend to exhibit stronger performance on recall tasks.

 The behavior of these two capabilities has practical implications.
 Systems prioritizing language modeling can operate efficiently with high linear-to-full ratios, while applications requiring long-range recall need more balanced attention distributions.